 Webinar Program 2025

 Our webinar series presents speakers on a range of topics associated with Fragile X syndrome and the Fragile X premutation.
-The program is varied, covering practical matters around supporting daily living for people living with Fragile X syndrome, planning for the future for a family member living with Fragile X syndrome, health aspects for women who are Fragile X premutation carriers and current research.
+The program is varied, covering practical matters around supporting daily living for people living with Fragile X syndrome, planning for the future for a family member living with Fragile X syndrome, health aspects for people who are Fragile X premutation carriers and current research.
 The webinars are run live on Zoom.

 UPCOMING WEBINARS are listed below.
 Additional webinars will be added to the program as the year progresses.